NHL-S-Vigmo/Admin-Panel/README.md

 ![login-screen](docs/img/login-screen.png "Login Screen")

-The default username and password are `admin` and `changeme`.
+The default username and password are what configured when setting up the API.
+(If you followed the installation guide they are, `admin` and `changeme`.)
 After logging in, its adviced that you first of all change the username and password.
 You can now use the project to show information on a screen.
 To view the information, the slides should be linked to a slideshow which should be linked to a screen.
 The screen provides you with an unique auth key.
 For instance `AdyXwfnFSBY2oN4TjubQmCE6PRnFt535`.
-The key can be added to the base url with a `/#!` in the middle like so: http://localhost:3000/#!/AdyXwfnFSBY2oN4TjubQmCE6PRnFt535.
+The key can be added to the base url with a `/#!/` in the middle like so: http://localhost:3000/#!/AdyXwfnFSBY2oN4TjubQmCE6PRnFt535.
 It's now possible to view the slideshow.